 Because of the increased load on the body to function and perform, blood pressure is often at an elevated level.
 High blood pressure is the leading cause of strokes.
 After surgery patients often find their blood pressure within a normal range.

 Cholesterol levels are also generally heightened in people who are overweight and this again requires medication.
 Poor dietary choices are the leading factor in high levels of cholesterol.
 Saturated fats, trans fats and sugars.
-These levels make a rapid decline after weight reduction.
+Cholesterol levels may reduce after weight reduction.

 Many overweight patients take medication for joint pain brought on by the extra demands on the joints.
 It is usually not required after a sustained period of weight loss.

 The rate of depression in obese patients with a body mass index of >35 is significantly increased.
 Quality of life is compromised in virtually every area of living.
 They often have a poor body image and suffer the consequences and judgement of social stigmas.
 Because the weight reduction is gradual and consistent, people's confidence continues to grow as they are able to maintain weight loss.

 The social benefits that come with a healthier lifestyle are virtually never-ending.
 You feel better about yourself and that radiates to the world.
 You may feel more confident to go out socially whereas larger people often stay isolated.
 You interact with more people through physical activity.
 This often leads to long-term relationships forming.

 People with weight issues often avoid going out for dinner as they feel judged in an eating situation.
 After surgery, only a small calorie intake is required to feel full.
 Often post surgery, people tend only to order entree-size meals as this leads them to feel full.
 People find themselves experiencing activities that they have not to be able to participate in a long time.
 This includes plane travel, live theatre, sporting events, travel, interactivity with children.
 The newfound freedoms will be different for each person but the rewards will definitely be numerous.

 Obesity in both men and women can play a part in trying to get pregnant.